 While being waitlisted isn’t necessarily a no, it isn’t a yes either.
 As such, you shouldn’t leave it up to fate and take your chances by rejecting all of your other offers.
 Wait until you receive a decision, or begin moving forward with your second choice while waiting.

 Admissions committees allow students the option to submit letters of continued interest or emails.
 However, you should not submit any other requests beyond these and should not ask for follow-ups!
-There is no telling when you’ll receive a final decision on your position; students may forfeit their spots up until the first day of school!
+There is no telling when you’ll receive a final decision on your position; students may forfeit their spots until the first day of school!

 Rushing the admissions committee or constantly asking for updates will only lessen your chances of acceptance!
 While it’s important to demonstrate your commitment and eagerness to your desired school, you don’t want to annoy the committee.